d6lts/gradebook/README.txt

    and students who will be using the gradebook.
 This is done through the Drupal administration menu (User Management >> Roles)

    a.
-The Gradebook module provides 'admin gradebook', 'access gradebook', and 'attach files
+The Gradebook module provides 'administer gradebook', 'access gradebook', and 'attach files
       to gradebook'  permissions.
-The 'admin gradebook' permission is necessary to allow a user to add, edit, and view gradebooks from the administration page (admin/gradebook/gradebook).
+The 'administer gradebook' permission is necessary to allow a user to add, edit, and view gradebooks from the administration page (admin/gradebook/gradebook).
 Its also needed for assigning gradebook students and teachers to the available Drupal roles, as well as for general gradebook settings.